cri-o/cri-o/contrib/test/integration/README.md

                 from cached-state of ``setup``.
 Not required to execute coincident with other tags.
 Must build CRI-O from source and run Kubernetes node E2E tests.

+Execution of the ``results.yml`` playbook:

+ - Assumes 'setup' previously completed successfully.
+ - Either ``integration``, ``e2e``, or other testing steps must have completed (even if in failure).
+ - Must be the authorative collector and producer of results for the run, whether or not the control-host is the subject.
+ - Must gather all important/relevant artifacts into a central location.
+ - Must not duplicate, rename, or obfuscate any other results or artifact files from this run or any others.
+Must not fail due to missing files or failed commands.
+ - May add test-run identification details so long as they don't interfear with downstream processing or any of the above requirements.
+ - Must be executed using the ``venv-ansible-playbook.sh`` wrapper (b/c
+   ``junitparser`` requirement).

 ``cri-o/contrib/test/venv-ansible-playbook.sh`` Wrapper: